eXist-db/node-exist/readme.md

 #### read

-Allows to read XMLResources.
-You can control how the document is serialized by setting
+Reads resources stored as XML (`XMLResource`).
+You can control how they are serialized by setting
 [serialization options](https://exist-db.org/exist/apps/doc/xquery.xml?field=all&id=D3.49.19#serialization)
 in the options parameter.